Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 * - Problem: Lighthouse accessibility is 90% because of a missing label for the checkbox in the hamburger menu.
   - Cause: The input type checkbox does not have a label.
-  - Resolution: This bug is not resolved as I cannot find a way for this input to accept a label tag.
+  - Resolution: This bug is not resolved as I cannot find a way for this input to accept a label tag without interrupting its functionality.

 ### Validator Testing